‘The Bachelor’ 2019 Will Be Announced Tuesday Morning On ‘Good Morning America’

 Some fans believe that to be a little too much for their liking, and have spoken out about wanting someone such as Jason Tartick to be the new leading man due to his sincerity, maturity, and kind personality.

-However, nothing has been confirmed at this point, and fans will have to wait until next week to find out who has officially been named ABC’s next Bachelor.
+However, nothing has been confirmed at this point, and fans will have to wait until next week to find out who has officially been named as ABC’s next Bachelor.